 - Mold & pesticide free

 “Our gummies are very simple,” explains Carolina Vasquez, KushyCBD’s Chief Scientist and R&D Director.
 “They are made from only a handful of natural ingredients, and we strive to make sure that they are as healthy as possible for anyone looking to consume them.”

 “One KushyCBD gummy serving—which contains 25mg of CBD—only has 3.4g of sugar,” she continues, “which is less than a quarter of an orange.
 It has a very low glycemic index and doesn’t affect your insulin levels.

 “We use organic sugar, kosher gelatin and we have invested a lot in getting the best natural flavoring to ensure that our product is both delicious, healthy and the highest quality.”

 KushyCBD gummies also use tapioca syrup, which is only 3% glucose and doesn’t contain any fructose or corn syrup.
 Fructose has been shown to contribute to insulin resistance, which can lead to type II diabetes, and given the considerable health benefits of our product, we considered finding an alternative to typical sugars and sweeteners.

 To read more about the specifics of KushyCBD’s products and process, visit our ‘What is CBD?’ page

-Disclaimer: KushyCBD vehemently encourages anyone suffering from chronic or debilitating pain to consult their doctor or medical professional before starting CBD treatment.
+Disclaimer: KushyCBD encourages anyone suffering from chronic or debilitating pain to consult their doctor or medical professional before starting CBD treatment.